 I am interested in supervising research students in the area of employee health and wellbeing.

-Invited talks/guest lectures
+Invited talks and guest lectures

 A selection of talks and presentations given over the last two years: